How selling gold from Ashbourne by post works

 - Solid or plated.
 Wear at edges, a worn-through base metal, or marks like "GP", "rolled gold" or "EPNS" usually indicate plating rather than solid precious metal.
 We will tell you honestly if an item looks plated.

 - Stones and non-gold parts.
-Set stones, clasps, springs, watch movements and base-metal fittings are not precious metal and are accounted for separately, so a photo helps us explain how they affect the figure.
+Set stones, clasps, springs, watch movements and base-metal fittings are not precious metal, so we account for them separately.
+A photo helps us explain how they affect the figure.

 How the offer is worked out